Adore2113/MarsHSim/README.md

 ![MarsHSim Banner](assets/github_preview.jpg "MarsHSim")

-**major subsystem rewrite in progress**
+**major subsystem rewrite and settlement redesign in progress**

+**visuals / web based design currently on hold**

-I'm building a Mars habitat simulation where a closed system keeps a crew of 30 alive with no resupply, one subsystem at a time.
+I'm building a Python based simulation of a permanent first settlement habitat on Mars, designed to support a crew of 30 with no resupply.

+MarsHSim began as a closed loop Environmental Control and Life Support System (ECLSS) simulator.
+As the project developed, it expanded past keeping the crew alive to explore what they would need to live, work and remain psychologically well inside a permanent settlement.

+The ECLSS remains the heart of the project, connecting atmosphere, water, power, thermal control, food production, crew metabolism and resource recovery into one continuously changing system.

 <p align="center">
 ♡♡♡
 </p>

-MarsHSim models a self-sustaining Environmental Control and Life Support System (ECLSS) for a crew of 30 inside a closed 2400 m³ habitat on Mars in Arcadia Planitia (47° North, 184° East)
+MarsHSim is set in Arcadia Planitia at 47° North, 184° East.

-♡ The focus is on reliability, realistic subsystem behavior, reusability, and future machine learning integration.
+The focus is on realistic subsystem behavior, reliability, long-term habitability, resource reuse, autonomous operation and future machine-learning integration

 ## Overview:

-MarsHSim simulates a habitat in Arcadia Planitia running on Mars time (sols and LMST).

-The system updates continuously using a timestep based simulation, modeling how a closed life support system maintains stability over time.
+MarsHSim simulates the interconnected systems of a permanent first Mars settlement for 30 people.

+The settlement is centered around one compact pressurized habitat containing crew living spaces, food production, life support equipment, power production, environment resourcing, resource storage, maintenance areas and shared community spaces.
+External infrastructure includes the solar field and water and atmospheric ISRU systems.

+The simulation runs continuously using Mars sols, Local Mean Solar Time (LMST) and timestep-based updates.

+Instead of than modeling a collection of isolated calculations, MarsHSim focuses on whether the settlement's systems can work together to keep the crew alive, maintain stable conditions and support long-term habitation without resupply.

 > **Notice:** MarsHSim is currently undergoing a major subsystem rewrite.
 The simulator runs, but some systems are still being reconnected and calibrated, so certain outputs and alerts may not yet reflect the intended behavior.